Rashmi13426/sales-sql-project/README.md

-Sales Data Analysis with SQL:
+## Sales Data Analysis with SQL:

 This repository contains a comprehensive SQL project analyzing a fictional sales dataset (sales4).
 The project demonstrates data cleaning, exploration, descriptive analytics, trend analysis, and customer segmentation using SQL queries.
 All the queries ware written in PostgreSQL and saved.

 The goal is to extract actionable business insights and identify key patterns in sales data.

+## Project Overview
+This SQL project analyzes a fictional sales dataset (`sales4`) to uncover actionable business insights.
+It demonstrates full-cycle data analysis using PostgreSQL: data cleaning, descriptive analytics, trend identification, customer segmentation, and strategic recommendations.
+Key outcomes include identifying top revenue-generating customers, high-performing product categories, and insights for targeted marketing campaigns.

-Dataset Overview:
+## Dataset Overview:

 The sales4 table contains transactional sales data with the following fields: